phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

 ### Loading plo - common steps

-- To provide a power supply for the board, you should connect AC Adapter to the DC socket on the board.
+- To provide a power supply for the board, connect AC Adapter to the DC socket on the board.
 For now, leave the `SW8` switch in the `OFF` position.

-- To communicate with the board you will need to connect the USB cable to the `UART` port (`J14`).
+- To communicate with the board connect the USB cable to the UART port (`J14`).
 The onboard UART-USB converter is used here.

 - You should also connect another micro USB cable to the `USB OTG` port (`J13`).

-  The picture below presents how the board should be connected:
+  Board connections:

   ![Image](../../_static/images/quickstart/armv7a9-zynq7000/zynq7000-connections.jpg)

 - Now you can power up the board, changing the `SW8` position to `ON`.
 The `LD13` LED should turn green.

-- Now you should verify, what USB device on your host-pc is connected with the `UART` (console).
+- Verify, what USB device on your host-pc is connected with the UART (console).
 To check that run:

   - On Ubuntu: